RY997/Thesis/thesis.typ

 ]

-  The entire programming exercise necessitates manual adaptation in the online Code Editor or within a local Integrated Development Environment (IDE) after cloning the corresponding repositories locally each time.
-It is important to note that the feature set of the online code editor may not be as comprehensive as that of a local IDE.
-Utilizing a local IDE is recommended, as it not only provides a more robust set of features but also enables more efficient handling of version controls.
-This ensures a seamless and enhanced development experience, allowing participants to fully leverage the capabilities of their chosen development environment.
+  The entirety of the programming exercise demands manual adaptation either through the online Code Editor or within a local Integrated Development Environment (IDE).
+It is crucial to acknowledge that the feature set of the online code editor might not be as extensive as that of a local IDE.
+However, opting for a local IDE involves additional configuration efforts and the necessity to clone the repository for each exercise.

 == Proposed System
 #rect(